CS126SP20/Math-Expression-OCR/DEVELOPMENT.md

 I decided to pivot my project a little bit to focus on evaluating written mathematical expressions.
 I decided to use the CROHME mathematical symbol dataset.
 I first had to process the training data, as the dataset comes in the inkml format.
 I converted these images to JPGs.
-I created an Image class to represent a single image.
+I created an Character class to represent a single character extracted from an image.